I do not own Transformers, only my OC.

 Once I had settled into a comfortable position I patted his head, a cue that let him know I was ready.
 His large strides carried us quickly from the lab.
 All in all the motions were like riding a horse, not that I would admit that to him.
 He'd taken great offence when Uncle Will signed me up for horseback lessons a few years ago.

 He still held great distain for the poor beast.

 "So what's my lesson for the day?"
 I asked jokingly.

 A brilliant swirling blue light appeared before me.

-"Oh," I stared down the barrel of an oversized plasma cannon, "the over compensating methods of an Autobot weapon specialist."
+"Oh," I stared down the barrel of an oversized plasma cannon, "The over compensating methods of an Autobot weapon specialist."

 A puff of hot, static filled air hit my face and sent my hair flying.
 My features scrunched and I fanned my nose free of the fumes.
 "I think you need to have that checked out.
 The odor isn't strong enough to kill yet."

 In a flurry of moving parts the weapon vanished, recoiled back into his arm like a cowboy did to his holster.
-"Maybe you should have left your gym clothes in my back seat longer."
+"Maybe you should have left your gym clothes in my back seat again."

-"Hey, I only did that once."
-I pouted playfully.
+"Hey, I only did that once!"

-"I don't know Ironhide, you could kill a 'con just by walking by right now."
+"I don't know Ironhide, you could kill a 'con just by walking by them right now."
 I covered my nose.
 "You smell awful."
 And for someone made of metal that was an achievement.
 Aromas didn't saturate their alloy like they did human skin.